 2. Collect the same up to a week from the time of hire and release the possum within the boundaries of the property.

 N.B.
-If we return to pick up the cage and the possum is caught we release it back on your property, so it is imperitive that the house is proofed so that it can't get back in.
+If they return to pick up the cage and the possum is caught we release it back on your property, so it is imperative that the house is proofed so that it can’t get back in.
 You may need to speak to a builder about how to do this for any major work.
-If we release the animal, the cage hire period then ends on the same day.
+If they release the animal, the cage hire period then ends on the same day.
 If there are several possums you may need to hire more cages.

 A builder may be needed to consult on proofing any entry points after capture.